-According to the Greek Alphabet, "Jes" would be spelled "Ies" (Greek, Ihs).
+According to the Greek Alphabet, our English word Jesus would be spelled Iesous in the Greek (VIhsou/j).
 However, if you capitalize the "e" in the Greek, it sometimes changes from "h" to "VH."
-So technically one could say that IHS are the first three letters of Jesus name, if they spell it with an upper case E as "JEsus."
+So technically I suppose one could say that IHS are the first three letters of Jesus name, if they spell it with an upper case E as "JEsus."
 Then "JEs" in English letters would be "IHs" in Greek.
 The last letter "s" would have to remain small, for there is no upper case "S" in the Greek.
-As I say, it is a stretch.

-Other people think that IHS might mean "Jesus hominum Salvator," (Jesus the Saviour of men).
+Others think that IHS might mean "Jesus hominum Salvator," (Jesus the Saviour of men), or even "I Have Suffered".
 As you can see there are several opinions as to what "IHS" might mean or from where it came.
 About the only sure thing is that it didn't come from the Bible.
 In the Catholic Encyclopedia, it is again written that,

 "The monogram became more popular after the twelfth century when St. Bernard insisted much on devotion to the Holy name of Jesus, and the fourteenth, when the founder of the Jesuati, Blessed John Colombini (d.
 1367), usually wore it on his breast.
 Towards the close of the Middle Ages IHS became a symbol, quite like the chi-rho in the Constantinian period."